jsleocadio/PushNotifications/backend/README.md

 The next step is to install a dependency we will need for sending the firebase notification, install the dependency by running `npm i firebase-admin` on your terminal.
 You can find the dependency details [here](https://www.npmjs.com/package/firebase-admin).

-Also, run the following commands to install dependencies we will need for our nodeJS express server to run and parse JSON bodies without errors. `npm i express`.
+Also, run the following commands to install dependencies we will need for our nodeJS express server to run and parse JSON bodies without errors. `npm i express` and `npm i cors`.

 Now we are good with the dependencies.
 Within the same directory, create a config file, that we will use to initialize firebase in our app.
 Your code will look like this